 3 Recorded Results

 The results of a recording are found in the Recorded sessions overview.
-This tab displays the recordings of the runtime(s) seperate from the browser recordings.
+This tab displays the recordings of the runtime(s) separate from the browser recordings.

 A browser session is per browser window.
 If a user uses multiple browser instances to connect with the application, this results in a recorded session for each instance.